Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Conclusions

 \section{Conclusions}

-Among the three ROM techniques the POD is the most accurate as expected.
-The POD-DEIM and POD-DMD ROM errors are close, but the DMD is the fastest.
-The POD-DMD is the most efficient due to the fact that we do not have to evaluate the nonlinearity after collecting snapshots.
-In a further study we plan to compare these ROM techniques for model predictive control and feedback control problems using compressive POD and DMD.
+In this study, the computational efficiency and accuracy of three ROM methods are investigated for solving semilinear convection dominated OCP problem.
+We derived the ROMs for the state and adjoint equations using the same POD basis functions generated by the snapshot matrices of the states only.
+Two hyperreduction techniques, the DEIM and DMD are applied to reduce the computational cost arising from the nonlinear term in the activator equation.
+Among the three ROM techniques the POD without DEIM/DMD is the most accurate as expected.
+The POD--DEIM and POD--DMD errors are close, but the POD--DMD is the fastest due to the fact that the reduced state equations are no more nonlinear and the OCP is convex.
+In a future study, we plan to compare these ROM techniques for model predictive control and feedback control problems using compressive POD and DMD.\\